Does Yoga Burn Calories? 6 Poses + 3 Best Styles of Yoga to Lose Weight

 How can I burn 1000 calories a day?

-In order to burn 1000 calories a day, engage in an active lifestyle of consistent movement and healthy eating.
+To burn 1000 calories a day, engage in an active lifestyle of consistent movement and healthy eating.
 Do 1-3 hours of physical exercise every day, including power yoga, running, weight lifting, swimming, and/or hiking.